-FACT: My mother committed a slow suicide, losing all will to bathe, brush her teeth or eat.
+FACT: My mother committed a slow suicide.
 She was never properly diagnosed and would end up addicted to pain killers for all the pain inside her.
 Have you heard the expression, "Secrets can kill?"

 "It's funny, but ever since I was young, people used to ask me, "Chryssie, what are you on?!" and I would say, "Life, people, you!"